dbembnista1/project-1-car-scraper/README.md

 ### 1. Web Scraping and Data Processing (AWS Lambda)
 - **Functionality**: An AWS Lambda function is triggered to scrape all car model offers from otomoto.pl, calculate the average price, and send the data to DynamoDB for storage.
-- **Trigger**: This Lambda function is executed periodically or on demand to ensure up-to-date price data.
+- **Trigger**: This Lambda function is executed every day by EventBridge schedule.

 ### 2. Data Storage (DynamoDB)
 - **Functionality**: The average price data for car models, along with the date of extraction, is stored in an AWS DynamoDB table.
 This table serves as the primary data source for the rest of the application.